Letting Property

 This type of letting, unlike ordinary property letting, is treated as trading income, which means that there is more scope for getting tax relief.

-The income will count as ‘net relevant earnings’ for pension purposes so enabling contributions into a personal pension scheme.
+| The income will count as ‘net relevant earnings’ for pension purposes so enabling contributions into a personal pension scheme. |

-If you make a loss on the letting you can set it against other income in the same year, unlike other lettings where the loss can only be carried forward to set against future income from lettings).
+| If you make a loss on the letting you can set it against other income in the same year, unlike other lettings where the loss can only be carried forward to set against future income from lettings). |

-There are additional capital gains tax reliefs on a sale of a property which qualifies for furnished holiday lettings treatment.
-These reliefs include taper relief for a business asset and roll-over relief (see my CAPITAL GAINS TAX page for more details).
+| There is no additional capital gains tax on a sale of a property which qualifies for furnished holiday lettings treatment. (see my CAPITAL GAINS TAX page for more details). |

 To qualify as furnished holiday lets the property has to be situated in the UK (so your French gite sadly doesn’t qualify) and must be available for letting to the public as holiday accommodation at the market rent for at least 140 days in a 12 month period and actually be let for at least 70 of those days.

-It must not be occupied by the same person for more than 31 consecutive days at any time during the period of 7 months within the 12 month period.
 Occupation by yourself as the owner for part of the year will not of itself disqualify the property as long as the other requirements are met, but a deduction will be made for private use.

 CAPITAL GAINS TAX